yuechen-li-dev/Margaret/primer/vulkan-primer.md

   - Prefer simple command recording phases with obvious boundaries.
   - Prefer explicit debug naming and validation-friendly diagnostics.
   - Prefer repository-established helper layers such as allocator or loader integrations when already adopted.
+  - Prefer stable pass and transition recipes over feature-local reinvention.
+  - Prefer backend code that is slightly repetitive but easy to audit over backend code that is elegant but opaque.

 not_recommended:
   - Raw VkDevice, VkCommandBuffer, or other core handles flowing through unrelated high-level systems.